Dreams (bed retailer)

-Dreams is a United Kingdom-based bed retailer and manufacturer specialising in beds, mattresses, bedroom furniture and bed linen.
+Dreams Limited is a United Kingdom-based bed retailer and manufacturer specialising in beds, mattresses, bedroom furniture and bed linen.
 The first Dreams store was opened in 1987 by Mike Clare, and today there are over 200 stores nationwide.
 The company has its own purpose-designed mattress factory, and currently employs around 1,500 people, across a network of retail showrooms.

 History

 The first Dreams store opened in Uxbridge in 1985.
 By 2000, Dreams had 50 stores, and opened its own mattress factory in Oldbury, Birmingham.

 In April 2013, Dreams PLC went into a pre packaged administration, and was purchased by Sun European Partners.
 It has since traded as Dreams Ltd.

-Sun European Partners put the retailer on sale in early 2017, advised by N M Rothschild & Sons.
+Sun European Partners put the retailer up for sale in early 2017, advised by N M Rothschild & Sons.

-In May 2021, Dreams were acquired by Tempur Sealy.
+In May 2021, Dreams was acquired by Tempur Sealy International (now known as Somnigroup International).

+Around 2021/2022, most Dreams stores in Northern Ireland were renamed to Bedtime to match the Sofatime brand, this rebrand was backtracked in 2023, with the stores rebranding back to the Dreams name.

+In 2023, Dreams opened their first store in the Republic of Ireland in Galway, followed by stores in Dublin and Limerick.